3. Ministerial Immersion (Internship)

 For MDiv students from traditions other than Lutheran, great flexibility will be allowed in providing the student ways to be immersed in the leadership and workings of a congregation.
 The student will work with the Director of Contextual Formation to establish an appropriate setting, with the student initiating the contacts with both the prospective supervisor and with the Director.

 The primary emphasis of internship will be the student’s growth into the degree program’s stated competencies (cf. Academic Catalog).
 Normally, a MDiv internship cannot be completed in less than eight months of full-time work; but the duration of internship is dependent upon the student’s ability to fully demonstrate the competencies to the supervisor, lay committee, and oneself.
-Written evaluations are conducted at four points in the internship, giving the intern a clear picture of her or his progress.

 MAML Internships